On This Page

 - Your application sends this code, along with the code verifier, to Okta.
 Okta returns access and ID tokens, and optionally a refresh token.

-For more information on the authorization code with PKCE flow, including why to use it, see our OAuth 2.0 Overview.
-Next:
+See our OAuth 2.0 overview for more information on the authorization code with PKCE flow, including why to use it.